Len Bias: NBA draft, drug overdose, and death

 On June 17, 1986, Bias was selected by the Boston Celtics as the second overall pick in the 1986 NBA draft, which was held in New York City at Madison Square Garden.
 Red Auerbach, the Celtics' president and general manager, had dealt guard Gerald Henderson and cash to the Seattle SuperSonics for the pick in 1984.
 After the draft, Bias and his family returned to their suburban Maryland home.
-On June 18, Bias and his father flew to Boston, Massachusetts, from Washington, D.C., for an NBA club draft acceptance and product endorsement signing ceremony with the Celtics' coaches and management.
+On June 18, Bias and his father flew to Boston for an NBA club draft acceptance and product endorsement signing ceremony with the Celtics' coaches and management.
 Bias had discussions with Reebok's sports marketing division regarding a five-year endorsement package worth $1.6 million.

-After returning home to Maryland, Bias drove back to the campus of the University of Maryland.
-He left campus at approximately 2 a.m. on June 19, drove to an off-campus gathering, and returned to his dormitory between 2:30 and 3 a.m.
+After returning home, Bias returned to the campus of the University of Maryland.
+He left campus at approximately 2 a.m. on Thursday, June 19, drove to an off-campus gathering and returned to his Washington Hall dormitory between 2:30 and 3 a.m.
 For the next three to four hours, Bias, with longtime friend Brian Tribble and several teammates, snorted cocaine in the dormitory suite shared by Bias and his teammates.
-Bias reportedly had a seizure and collapsed while talking with teammate Terry Long.
+Bias suffered a seizure and collapsed while talking with teammate Terry Long.
 At 6:32 a.m., when Tribble called 911, Bias was unconscious and not breathing.
 All attempts by the emergency medical team to restart his heart and breathing were unsuccessful.
 After additional attempts to revive him at Leland Memorial Hospital in Riverdale, Maryland, Bias was pronounced dead at 8:55 a.m. of a cardiac arrhythmia related to usage of cocaine.
 It was reported that there were no other drugs or alcohol found in his system.
+Bias's death occurred when crack cocaine was being published across media and his death led to greater coverage, when in reality he died using powdered cocaine.
+This also helped fuel the war on drugs as politicians began focusing on his death.

-Four days after Bias died, more than 11,000 people attended a June 23 memorial service at the Cole Field House, the university recreation and student center where Bias played for the Terrapins.
-Those speaking at the service included Red Auerbach, who said he had planned to draft Bias for the Celtics for three years.
-On June 30, 1986, the Celtics honored Bias with their memorial service, giving his never-used #30 Celtics jersey to his mother, Lonise.
+More than 11,000 people attended a June 23 memorial service at Cole Field House, the university's basketball arena and student center where Bias played for the Terrapins.
+Those speaking at the service included Auerbach, who said that he had planned to draft Bias for three years.
+On June 30, 1986, the Celtics honored Bias with a memorial service in which his unused #30 Celtics jersey was given to his mother Lonise.

 Bias was interred at Lincoln Memorial Cemetery in Suitland, Maryland.